carorm/sin_stardewModPack/README.md

 3. Download the windows app
 4. Login with your created ModDrop account information
 5. On Stardew Valley tab, click on "Browse" > "Mod Packs"
-6. Find the modpack for PPJA All Packs + Eemie Crops and subscribe + install it (should be 14 mods)
-7. Find the modpark for Stardew Valley Expanded Mod Pack and subscribe + install it (should be 8 mods)
+6. Find the modpark for Stardew Valley Expanded Mod Pack and subscribe + install it (should be 8 mods)
-8. Hit me up (carorm in ModDrop as a friend) for the last mod pack once you have an account and I'll share the remaining mods under Good Times Farm (should be 15 mods)
+7. Hit me up (carorm in ModDrop as a friend) for the last mod pack once you have an account and I'll share the remaining mods under Good Times Farm (should be 15 mods)
-9. Run stardew in ModDrop app via SMAPI
+8. Run stardew in ModDrop app via SMAPI

 # Using Github method - not always updated but all in one spot
 0. Assumption is you downloaded and installed the [SMAPI](https://smapi.io/) program